Paulsens Gold Mine

 The Paulsens Gold Mine is a gold mine located 105 km south of Pannawonica, Western Australia, within the pastoral lease of the Mount Stuart Station.
-It is fully owned by Black Cat Syndicate, having purchased the mine from Northern Star Resources in June 2022.
-Production at the mine was halted in December 2017 and is currently in care and maintenance.
+It is fully owned by Black Cat Syndicate, having been purchased from Northern Star Resources in June 2022.
+Production at the mine was halted in December 2017 and it is currently in care and maintenance.

-It is located within the Ashburton Mineral Field of Western Australia.
+It is located within the Ashburton mineral field of Western Australia.

 History

 The Paulsens Deposit was discovered and mined in the early 1930s and was then called the Melrose Mine.

 A feasibility study was completed out by Taipan Resources NL in 1999, but a review continued until 2001, when St Barbara Limited purchased 88% of Taipan.

 The Paulsens mine was developed by the NuStar Mining Corporation, which came into existence through a merger of Taipan Resources NL with St Barbara Limited in 2004, but as a separate entity of the latter.
 In 1999, Taipan had completed a pre-feasibility study and, in 2001–02, a follow-up review was carried out.
 Shortly after the merger, in May 2004, development of the mine commenced.
 St Barbara sold their interest in the mine in 2005 to be able to finance its purchase of the gold division of insolvent mining company Sons of Gwalia.

 A year later, on 25 May 2005, commissioning of the Paulsens process plant commenced and, in June 2005, the first gold ingot was poured.

 In June 2006, NuStar Mining Corporation merged with Intrepid Minerals Corporation to form Intrepid Mines Limited, a company listed both on the Australian Securities Exchange and the Toronto Stock Exchange.

 Intrepid Mines Limited in turn merged with Emperor Mines Limited in March 2008.
 The company's Australian headquarters are in Brisbane.

 In July 2010, Northern Star Resources purchased the mine for A$40 million from Intrepid.

 On 15 November 2015, Adam Perttula (28), a jumbo drilling offsider, collapsed underground in hot conditions at the mine, and died the next day.
 Northern Star was fined A$90,000 in 2017 for his death.

 In December 2017, Northern Star halted production at the mine and relocated staff to other operations, placing the mine into care and maintenance.